School Zone & Playground Zone Safety

 • Keep your head up and be aware of your surroundings.
 Make eye contact with the drivers before proceeding into the intersection.

-• Refrain from visiting with friends when you are at an intersection ready to cross.
+• Refrain from visiting with friends when you are at an intersection and ready to cross.

 • Watch for CAA School Safety Patrollers on duty and follow their instructions.